DSP System Toolbox / Statistics

 Window length specifies the length of the sliding window in samples.

 This parameter appears when you select the Specify window length check box.

 Simulate model using generated C code.
 The first time you run

-code is reused for subsequent simulations, as long as the model does
+reused for subsequent simulations, as long as the model does not

-not change.
-This option requires additional startup time but provides
+change.
+This option requires additional startup time but

-In the sliding window method, the output for each input sample is the RMS of the current sample and the Len - 1 previous samples.
-Len is the length of the window.
-To compute the first Len - 1 outputs, when the window does not have enough data yet, the algorithm fills the window with zeros.
-As an example, to compute the RMS when the second input sample comes in, the algorithm fills the window with Len - 2 zeros.
-The data vector, x, is then the two data samples followed by Len - 2 zeros.
+In the sliding window method, the output for each input sample is the maximum of the current sample and the Len - 1 previous samples.
+Len is the length of the window in samples.
+When the algorithm computes the first Len - 1 outputs, the length of the window is the length of the data that is available.

 When you do not specify the window length, the algorithm chooses an infinite window length.
-In this mode, the output is the moving RMS of the current sample and all the previous samples in the channel.
+In this mode, the output is the maximum of the current sample and all the previous samples in the channel.

 Consider an example of computing the moving maximum of a streaming input data using the sliding window method.
 The algorithm uses a window length of 4.
 With each input sample that comes in, the window of length 4 moves along the data.